vholovin/Abstract_VM/README.md

 First method read commands from file, second methods read commands from terminal.

-## VM capable of diagnosing all errors in a file without stopping at the first error encountered.
+BONUS: VM capable of diagnosing all errors in a file without stopping at the first error encountered.

 # Instructions: